 Sallet of Archduke Sigismund von Tirol

-Sallet (old German “schelern”, French “salade”) it’s a type of Western European helmet.
-At the end of XIV century pointed skull of Bascinet helmets became more round.
-Side parts and back part became larger.
-The skull of the helmet obtained a crest in approximately 1420.
+A sallet (Old German “Schelern”, French “salade”) is a type of Western European helmet.
+At the end of the XIV century the pointed skull of bascinet helmets became more rounded.
+The sides and back became larger and the skull of the helmet obtained a crest in approximately 1420.
 Two main types of sallet helmets developed over the years: Italian and German.

-Sallets with a short “tail” were inspired by Western European fashion ( though examples of late XV century Sallet helmets with long articulated tail also exist) and were worn with a bevor to protect throat and chin.
+Sallets with a short “tail” were inspired by Western European fashion ( though examples of late XV century Sallet helmets with long articulated tail also exist) and were worn with a bevor to protect the throat and chin.

-This Sallet helmet is based on the helmet from the full plate armor of Archduke Sigismund von Tirol, made by Lorenz Helmschmid, Augsburg, 1484.
-Original armor is preserved at the Kunsthistorisches Museum in Vienna, Austria.
+This sallet helmet is based on the helmet from the full plate armor of Archduke Sigismund von Tirol, made by Lorenz Helmschmid (Augsburg, 1484).
+The original armor is preserved at the Kunsthistorisches Museum in Vienna, Austria.

 The helmet’s lifting visor is made to allow for a semi-circular upward and downward motion and is fixed at each side with an externally serrated circle enclosing a rosette.
 The helmet has a steel button at the lower part so that one can lock the visor so that it never flies open unexpectedly.